brendalaupg/transfer-app/README.md

 1. Install app dependencies with `npm install`
 2. Start the Metro Server with `npm start`
-3. press 's' to switch to development build
+3. press 's' to switch to development build (for iOS)
 4. Start the Simulator / Emulator

 -   For iOS, press i to open the iOS simulator
 -   Alternatively, you may open the `xcworkspace` (found in ios subfolder) file Xcode directly, and start the active scheme by clicking on the "Run" button

+-   For Android, ensure that the Android emulator is avaiable.
+If not, Open up Android Studio, open the 'android' subfolder and create an emulator
--   Android, press a to open Android emulator
+-   from the metro bundler, press a to open Android emulator

 ## Notes on Testing